 Ladies AR-15 (LAR) is a one-day class designed to thoroughly ground the student in the care, feeding and basic operation of an AR-15.

 It’s a technical class, not a tactical class, and as much time is spent on ‘why’ as on ‘what’.
 This is not just ‘nice to know’ stuff, or designed to impress, but extremely important to understanding what the gun is doing (or not doing!) when you press the trigger.
-Understanding the language of the gun is the difference between hoping for the best and being a competent operator.
+Being able to speak and understand the language of the gun is one of the differences between an amateur and a competent operator.

 Note that the usual discounts for full-time LE and active duty MIL are extended to spouses for this class.
 We understand this: If one of you ‘serves’, both of you serve.